tatakrbyk/Handmade_Hero/README.md

   - `-EHa-`: disable exception-handling
   - `-nologo`: don't print compiler info
   - `-FC`: full Path of Source Code File in Diagnostics

+### Day 17: Unified Keyboard and Gamepad Input

+- Add one controller, so we have 5 controllers now
+- Check whether union in game_controller_input is aligned